Matthew Darbyshire: The W.A. Ismay Collection

 Librarian and collector William Alfred Ismay (1910-2001) lived in Wakefield his whole life.
 From 1955 he began to collect pieces by some of the most renowned makers of studio pottery from Hans Coper and Shoji Hamada to works by local Yorkshire potters, Barbara Cass and Joan Hotchin, alongside lesser known ceramicists.

-Bequeathed to the Yorkshire Museum, also now managed by York Museums Trust (YMT) since 2001, Ismay was eager that the collection should remain in the region.
-The exhibition has been developed in collaboration with YMT who are generously lending 700 pots from the W.A.
-Ismay Collection while York Art Gallery is closed until Easter 2015, during its £8 million major redevelopment project.
+Bequeathed to the Yorkshire Museum, managed by York Museums Trust (YMT) since 2001, Ismay was eager that the collection should remain in the region.
+The exhibition has been developed in collaboration with YMT who lent 700 pots from the W.A.
+Ismay Collection while York Art Gallery was closed its major redevelopment project.

-Helen Walsh, a leading scholar in the field of ceramics and Curator at York Art Gallery has devised a selection process for the ceramics included in the exhibition.
-This reflects Ismay’s own collecting methodologies with every potter in his collection being represented in this installtion (Ismay successfully collected myriad potters from A-Z with the exception of the troublesome X).
+Helen Walsh, a leading ceramics scholar and Curator at York Art Gallery, devised a selection process for the ceramics included in the exhibition and every potter in his collection was represented (Ismay successfully collected myriad potters from A-Z with the exception of the troublesome X).

 There was a deeply social aspect to Ismay’s method of collecting.
 Although a solitary man, he devoted his life and income to ceramics and developed close ties and decades-long relationships with the artists he supported.
 He often purchased from potters at the beginning of their career hoping to foster and support their development.